Hungarian Pride parade ban: Reactions

 Swedish Prime Minister Ulf Kristersson and Spanish Prime Minister Pedro Sánchez as well as Austrian Foreign Minister Beate Meinl-Reisinger, Belgian Foreign Minister Maxime Prévot, Irish Foreign Minister Simon Harris, Dutch Foreign Minister Caspar Veldkamp, Estonian Foreign Minister Margus Tsahkna, Finnish Foreign Minister Elina Valtonen and German EU Affairs Minister Anna Lührmann, on their respective X accounts, have all opposed the bill.

 Thirty-three embassies have issued a joint statement in support of LGBTQ people's rights.
 Twenty EU countries have also made a similar joint statement.
-Seventy-one MEPs are planning on attending the 2025 Budapest Pride despite the ban.
+Seventy-one MEPs planned on attending the 2025 Budapest Pride despite the ban.

 Protests and demonstrations

 Momentum Movement organized a protest to Kossuth Square, in front of the Parliament, on 18 March at 17:00 (CET).
 After speeches were made by leaders of Momentum Lajos Lőcsei and Dávid Bedő, and independent MP Ákos Hadházy, the crowd moved to the Margaret Bridge to block it.
 They got to Jászai Mari Square, but could not get on the bridge due to the police blockade.
 The crowd grew larger by another protest starting from Liberty Square.
 Three men were arrested.
 The crowd dispersed at around 22:30, when the police started to identify people who stayed there.

 On 19 March, a protest was held in Pécs by Amnesty International.
 More than 200 people attended, including Momentum.

 Vienna Pride organized a protest in the Austrian capital on 20 March to express their solidarity toward the Hungarian Pride community.
 Hundreds of people attended and speeches were made by politicians from multiple Austrian parties.
 They also invited Hungarians to the 2025 Vienna Pride.
 Similar protests were held in front of the Hungarian consulate in Barcelona on 22 March with around a hundred people attending, and in Paris on 23 March with 50–100 people attending.